-185. As described in Paragraph 80, VACV can shed in milk and faeces of experimentally infected cattle and in the faeces and urine of experimentally infected mice.
+- 188. As described in Paragraph 80, VACV can be shed in milk and faeces of experimentally infected cattle and in the faeces and urine of experimentally infected mice.
 In humans, the development of viremia (viral presence in the blood) and viruria (viral presence in urine) is uncommon and usually associated with other medical conditions (Lane and Fulginiti, 2003; Cummings et al., 2004).
-As mentioned in Chapter 1, Section 3.8.1, immunocompromised individuals and those who have a history of significant skin disease are at higher risk of developing adverse reactions that could lead to increase shedding of the GMO such as generalised and/or progressive vaccinia and eczema vaccinatum.
-These individuals are excluded from the clinical trial.

-186. There is limited data available regarding shedding of the GMO in body fluids.
+As mentioned in Chapter 1, Section 3.8.1, immunocompromised individuals and those who have a history of significant skin disease are at higher risk of developing adverse reactions that could increase biodistribution and shedding of the GMO such as generalised and/or progressive vaccinia and eczema vaccinatum.
+These individuals are excluded from the clinical trial. - 189.
+There is limited data available regarding shedding of the GMO in body fluids.
 In pre-clinical studies conducted in mice, the GMO was found mainly in the injection sites (i.t. or i.v.).
-The presence of the GMO was more frequent in mice receiving multiple doses of treatment and was shown to be dose dependent (see section Chapter 1, Section 4.3).
+The presence of the GMO was more frequent in mice receiving multiple doses of treatment and was shown to be dose dependent (see Chapter 1, Section 4.3).
 The GMO was also found in ovary, spleen, lung and bladder of treated mice.
 In clinical trials, the administration of GM oncolytic VACVs via i.t. injection or i.v. infusion led to detection of viral DNA in blood 15 minutes post-administration.
 Viraemia was shown to be dose-dependent, decreased over time and was detected in blood of a few participants at day 5-36 post-administration.
 No viral DNA or infectious particles were detected in urine or saliva at any time point (Zeh et al., 2015).
 Similar results would be expected following administration of the GMO.
-As stated in Paragraph 181, the GMO is expected to be cleared by the immune system if it infects healthy cells.
+As stated in Paragraph 183, the GMO is expected to be cleared by the immune system if it infects healthy cells.
 Furthermore, as per VACV vaccination, the administration of the GMO is expected to induce immunological responses capable of protecting against future infections.
-This acquired immune response would limit the presence of the GMO in the bloodstream following multiple doses of treatment.
-Additionally, trial participants would be instructed to use barrier contraception should they be sexually active during the treatment and at least 60 days after the last GMO treatment.
-This measure would minimise the potential of transmission in the event of GMO shedding in body fluids such as semen and vaginal secretion.
+The acquired immune response, developed by the trial participant following multiple doses of the treatment, would limit the presence of the GMO in their body and body fluids.
+Additionally, trial participants would be instructed to use barrier contraception should they be sexually active during the treatment and for at least 60 days after the last GMO treatment.
+This measure would minimise the potential of transmission of the GMO via exposure to body fluids such as semen and vaginal secretion.

-187. The risk of exposure of healthcare staff during collection or analysis of biological samples was addressed in risk scenario 1.
+190. The risk of exposure of healthcare staff during collection or analysis of biological samples was addressed in Risk scenario 1.